nuncard/tfadm-resources/aws/.tfadm/resources/dhcp-options.md

 - **`DhcpOptionsId`**

-  The ID of the DHCP option set with which you want to sync.
+  The ID of the DHCP option set you want to sync with.

 - **`domain_name`**